Melinda Morrison Gulick

 Gail is an alumna of the Experience Matters Encore Fellow Program.
 Her career has spanned more than 40 years in the corporate, government and nonprofit sectors.
 She is the recipient of numerous awards for her leadership and accomplishments in community service and organizational development.
 Gail holds a Masters in Organizational Management.
 She also serves on the Balsz School District Governing Board.
 Gail is the widow of the late Leonard G. Knight and proud mother of two daughters and one son.

 Laurie Buczek, Chair

-Prior to her role at Mindshift, Laurie was the Deputy City Manager for Gilbert, Arizona where she oversaw the Information Technology, Human Resources, Digital Government and Office of Management & Budget departments, while leading new strategy for innovation and smart cities.
-Laurie spent most of her career in the high technology industry working for Intel Corporation for 17 years with her last role was Global Director of Customer Experience.
+Previously, Laurie was the Founder and President of Mindshift Strategy.
+Before Mindshift Strategy, Laurie was the Deputy City Manager for Gilbert, Arizona where she oversaw the Information Technology, Human Resources, Digital Government and Office of Management & Budget departments, while leading new strategy for innovation and smart cities.
+Laurie spent most of her career in the high technology industry working for Intel Corporation for 17 years with her last role as Global Director of Customer Experience.
 Prior to Intel, Laurie worked for Forrester Research consulting with large corporations across Canada and the eastern U.S. seaboard.
 She started her career at Gateway, Inc. where she was involved in establishing a corporate account and territory sales arm for the direct PC manufacturer.

-Laurie believes in building strong, vibrant communities.
-She has previously held board level positions in the Junior League of Phoenix and the Junior League of Boston.
+Laurie believes in building strong and vibrant communities.
+She has previously held board level positions in other nonprofits in Phoenix and Boston.
 Laurie was a Court Appointed Special Advocate for abused and neglected children for sixteen years.
 She served as an Intel Corporate Ambassador in North Africa to mentor women in business.
-She is a part of the 40thclass of Valley Leadership in Phoenix.
+She is a part of the 40th class of Valley Leadership in Phoenix.